 The focus of this course is to professionalize students planning to work in digital technology or attend a graduate program in digital media or a related field.
 Thus, attention is given to providing students with a hands on experience with directing and participating in a large digital media project; teaching students how to engage in a critique of digital work; and helping students prepare requisite materials, such as a proposal, portfolio, resume, and writing sample, needed for their professional career.
 In brief, this course offers students a kind of literacy of digital media aimed at enhancing their success in the field.

 - Class Website: http://dtc-wsuv.org/wp/497

 - This course requires no textbook; however, students are expected to prepare a Legacy Notebook for their Capstone Project, which will entail printing costs.
 Students are also expected to have access to an external drive to hold data.
-They may also find they need access to a Dropbox or some other shared data account.

 Projects and Methodology

 There are 15 different media objects that are associated with digital media.
 You have, during the course of your experience in the program, produced and/or have been exposed to many of them.
 These include videos, websites, animation, interactive installations, multimedia performances, video games, internet radio, internet television, virtual reality, human-computer interfaces, virtual environments, digital photography, electronic music, digital cinema, and apps.
 A Capstone Project will entail one of these.

 Generally in the Senior Seminar students are asked to create a media object for a particular organization.
 This opportunity provides you with working in and with teams, managing large projects, and interacting with clients and audiences.
 Thus, this course focuses on methods and practices derived from multimedia design and pertinent activities and terminology.